DEC logoRULES AND REGULATIONS

 (a) All Districts.

-3. Curbing.
+2. Curbing.

-d.
+e.
 Catch basins shall have curb inlet stones with transition stones when sloped granite edgestone or Cape Cod berm is used.

 b.
-Walkway lighting shall be 1.0-foot candles minimum (maintained), with 15- to 18-foot high posts.
+Walkway lighting shall be 0.5 foot candles minimum (maintained), with 15'-18' high posts.

 c.
-All lighting shall be metal halide.
+All lighting shall be metal halide (HID), Compact Fluorescent (CFL) and/or Light Emitting Diode (LED).

 d.
 Bollard lights shall have roof optics with 100% sharp cut-off or shall have, at a minimum, louvered lenses, providing maximum cut-off and be of a single dark earth-toned color.
+Refer to Figure 1 for examples of acceptable fixtures vs. unacceptable fixtures.

 e.
 Site lighting plan shall indicate location of proposed/existing trees to demonstrate that there is no conflict between proposed lights and proposed/existing trees within the site.